Essential Oil Quality and Purity Conclusion: Final Questions & Answers

 GC/MS and the other tests are not foolproof because most retailers and end consumers do not have the equipment or the scientific knowledge to be able read/scrutinize the testing.
 Testing does risk falsification and also depends on the qualifications, moral standards and knowledge of those performing the tests.
 Most mid-level suppliers and retailers cannot afford the equipment or training to perform their own testing.
 Retailers often must trust on the GC/MS and other testing figures provided by their suppliers.
 Some retailers do go to the expense of having a third party testing facility test the oils that they sell to insure that their supplier is not falsifying GC/MS documents and are providing pure oils, but this added testing is costly and will be integrated into the final cost of the oils they sell.

 Some aromatherapists and manufacturers, have oils that they purchase tested by a third party to ensure that the retailers/suppliers that they purchase from are truly supplying unadulterated oils.
-It goes without saying that when aromatherapists and end users discover deceit on the end of a retailer/supplier, that supplier's reputation will most likely suffer.

 Why Don't All Suppliers Perform Their Own In-House Testing?